-Begin by logging into your platform as the Superadmin, then select the Apps and Features item from the left sidebar.
+Begin by logging into your platform as the Superadmin.
+Access the Admin Menu from the gear icon in the header, then select the Apps and Features item in the menu.
 Next, select the Additional Features tab in the tab menu near the top of the page.

 Then, find the HTTPS App from the list of apps in this tab, and press Try it For Free in the app’s row.
-Read the information, then select Start Free Trial.
+Read the information, then select Try it For Free.
 Please note that after the trial period ends, you will be charged for this app, as it is not a free feature.
 Once the app is activated in your platform, it can be accessed from the Admin menu.
 Let’s take a look at how to configure the app.

-If you already have an SSL certificate, flag the option in the second section of this tab, Certificate.
-Then, you need to upload the SSL certificate, the key file that was provided to you by your certificate provider, and the Intermediate CA (while this last upload is not required, it is recommended).
+If you already have an SSL certificate, flag the corresponding option in the Certificate section.
+You then need to upload the SSL certificate, the key file that was provided to you by your certificate provider, and the Intermediate CA.

 Please Note: You shouldn’t upload the certificate in a compressed file (.zip).
 Rather, you need to open the zip file and upload the uncompressed certificate file.
 The key files should not be password protected.